Article updated: January 26, 2023

 Because of the benefits it provides to social media users, Hootsuite has strong partnerships with many social networks.
 All of the major social networks have programmatic integrations (known as application programming interfaces, or APIs) that allow third parties like Hootsuite to access and share certain types of information.

 Hootsuite, like every third party, is limited in what it can do by these API integrations, which vary by social network.
 Each social network connects to and works with Hootsuite in a different way, so the method for adding different social accounts to Hootsuite varies.
 You might also notice that certain types of streams are only available with certain social networks, the process for scheduling posts varies by social network, and certain social accounts disconnect more frequently than others.
-Differences in functionality arise for a variety of reasons, including:
+Differences in functionality occur for a variety of reasons, including:

 - Limitations set by each social network